ErikFontanel/portfolio/src/work/close/close.md

 {% list "Results" %}
 During the year and a half-long collaboration, I was responsible for:

-- designing the event organizer experience — from concept to full UX
+- designing the event organizer experience, from concept to full UX
 - defining the information architecture for the Close ecosystem
 - setting up a collaborative design workflow with [Abstract](https://getabstract.com) and [Sketch](https://sketch.com).
 - overseeing front-end implementation with a team of five developers (3 back-end, 1 front-end, 1 tech lead).